Go Back

 - Representation of Commerce City Leased Housing Associates I, LLLP, a local partnership and affiliate of a large, national affordable housing developer, in a dispute with a metropolitan district regarding the parties’ obligations to sell/purchase water rights as provided in a recorded declaration.
 After five years, two summary judgment wins, and two decisions from the Colorado Court of Appeals we secured a very favorable settlement with a negligible cost burden on the client.

-- Representation of Chase Real Estate, Inc. (“Chase”) in a real estate development dispute with an adjoining land owner concerning Chase’s proposed development of a high end, 172 unit, luxury apartment complex, with 8,000 square feet of retail space, on an undeveloped lot in Burnsville’s Heart of the City.
-The undeveloped lot had originally been approved for development by the City of Burnsville in 2004 but had remained a vacant eye-sore until Chase, with the approval of the City of Burnsville, sought to purchase and develop the empty lot.
-The disgruntled adjoining land owner sued Chase, along with the City of Burnsville and the owner of the undeveloped lot, in order to prevent Chase’s proposed development, and asserted a variety of claims, including claims for declaratory judgment, breach of contract, and violations of the City of Burnsville’s zoning requirements.
+- Representation of Chase Real Estate, Inc. (“Chase”) in a real estate development dispute with an adjoining landowner concerning Chase’s proposed development of a high end, 172-unit, luxury apartment complex, with 8,000 square feet of retail space, on an undeveloped lot in Burnsville’s Heart of the City.
+The undeveloped lot had originally been approved for development by the City of Burnsville in 2004 but had remained a vacant eyesore until Chase, with the approval of the City of Burnsville, sought to purchase and develop the empty lot.
+The disgruntled adjoining landowner sued Chase, along with the City of Burnsville and the owner of the undeveloped lot, in order to prevent Chase’s proposed development, and asserted a variety of claims, including claims for declaratory judgment, breach of contract, and violations of the City of Burnsville’s zoning requirements.
 After extensive discovery, Chase, along with the City of Burnsville and owner of the undeveloped lot, prevailed on summary judgment with the Court dismissing all of the claims.
 Nicollet Plaza, LLC v.
 Chase Real Estate, Inc. et al., 19HA-CV-17-1764 (Dakota County).
 The landowner appealed to the Minnesota Court of Appeals, who affirmed the summary judgment decision on July 29, 2019.
 The landowner then petitioned the Minnesota Supreme Court.
 That petition was denied on October 15, 2019.
 As a result, the development is back on track and Chase may proceed with the purchase and development of the vacant land with a high-end, luxury, four-story mixed-use apartment development.
 This will finally complete the original vision for this key section of Burnsville’s Heart of the City.
 Nicollet Plaza, LLC, vs. Chase Real Estate, Inc. et al., Minnesota Court of Appeals A18-1864.

-- Representation of Centennial Partners, an affiliate of Milwaukee, Wisconsin based real estate developer Wimmer Communities, in a Low Income Housing Tax Credit Year-15 Exit dispute involving a 97-unit affordable senior housing development in Oak Creek, Wisconsin, owned by Centennial, LLC.
+- Representation of Centennial Partners, an affiliate of Milwaukee, Wisconsin based real estate developer Wimmer Communities, in a Low-Income Housing Tax Credit Year-15 Exit dispute involving a 97-unit affordable senior housing development in Oak Creek, Wisconsin, owned by Centennial, LLC.
 The dispute centered around Centennial Partners’ effort to exercise and close on its option to purchase the limited members ownership interests in Centennial, LLC.
 The limited members were ORC Tax Credit Fund 10, LLC and SCDC, LLC, both managed by and affiliated with Wentwood Capital Advisors, LP (“Wentwood”).
 Through Wentwood, the limited members refused to sell their ownership interests in Centennial, LLC to Centennial Partners for fair market value and sought, instead, to recover a more than $1 million positive capital account balance in the form of a cash payment.
 In December 2018, a Milwaukee County Circuit Court granted summary judgment to Centennial Partners, confirming that its exercise and pursuit of its purchase option was not a capital transaction, and therefore did now allow for consideration of a positive capital account when determining the fair market value of the limited members’ ownership interests in Centennial.
 Following this decision, the case went to a jury trial on Centennial Partners’ claims of breach of contract and breach of the duty of good faith and fair dealing.
 The jury was also asked to determine the fair market value of the limited member interests in Centennial, as well as Centennial Partners’ claim for damages.
-On behalf of the the limited members, Wentwood sought a more than $1.7 million purchase price for the ownership interests, while Centennial Partners argued that $500,005.00 was the fair market value.
+On behalf of the limited members, Wentwood sought a more than $1.7 million purchase price for the ownership interests, while Centennial Partners argued that $500,005 was the fair market value.
 After a four-day jury trial and only 40 minutes of deliberations, the jury agreed with Centennial Partners and returned a favorable verdict.
 The jury found that the limited members had breached the Operating Agreement and violated their duty of good faith and fair dealing owed to Centennial Partners.
-As a result, the jury awarded Centennial Partners $470,000.00 in damages.
-The jury also agreed with Centennial Partners that the fair market value of the limited member interests was $500,005.00, resulting in Centennial Partners only needing to pay $30,005.00 for the limited member interests.
-The more than $1 million positive capital account balance remained with Centennial.
+As a result, the jury awarded Centennial Partners $470,000 in damages.
+The jury also agreed with Centennial Partners that the fair market value of the limited member interests was $500,005, resulting in Centennial Partners only needing to pay $30,005.00 for the limited member interests.
+More than $1 million positive capital account balance remained with Centennial.

 Practicing Shareholder Disputes